-In light of recent press (CNN, NYTimes) regarding Cesar’s techniques and application with kids, I thought I would revisit this article with some additional information.
+In light of recent press at (CNN, NYTimes) regarding Cesar’s techniques and application with kids, I thought I would revisit this article with some additional information.
 In my previous article (Raising Kids: Wisdom from The Dog Whisperer), I discussed the importance of the energy that we present to our kids, staying calm, and acknowledging good behavior.
 In this article, I will expand on principles that I believe are very effective from The Dog Whisperer’s bag of tricks.

 Just as before, I want to make it clear that I am not advocating treating your kids as you would your pets, nor am I recommending that you would be physically or emotionally hurtful in an attempt to discipline or achieve a certain behavior with pets or children.